spatialos/gdk-for-unity/docs/content/ecs/logging.md

 *  `LoggingDispatcher`, which simply logs to the Unity console
 *  `ForwardingDispatcher`, which logs to the Unity console and sends it to the SpatialOS Console
-    * Note: By default, `LogType.Log` isn't sent to SpatialOS Console.
-This can be changed by setting the minimumLogLevel when instantiating the `ForwardingDispatcher`
+    * Note: By default, `LogType.Log` is not sent to SpatialOS Console.
+This can be changed by instantiating the `ForwardingDispatcher` with different `minimumLogLevel` parameter

 All workers use the `ForwardingDispatcher` by default.
 To replace it with the `LoggingDispatcher`, see the last step of [Creating and using your own dispatcher](#creating-and-using-your-own-dispatcher).